Key Availability and Uptime Metrics, Stats, and KPIs You Should Monitor and Report On

 API Availability Metrics

-Just like with overall system availability, your application programming interface (API) should be available as close to 100% of the time as possible, whether they’re yours or a third party.
+Just like with overall system availability, it is important to monitor your application programming interface (API), and it should be available as close to 100% of the time as possible, whether they’re yours or a third party.

 Even if you keep your APIs in perfect working order, third-party API downtime can still drag your service down with it.
 Be familiar with the third party’s SLA so you can plan for service interruptions and know the guidelines for what to do if those thresholds aren’t abided by.